-- in Great Lakes rivers, it will provide information that guides restoration of natural connections by removing dams and other barriers that block fish and disrupt ecosystems; and
+- In Great Lakes rivers, it will provide information that guides restoration of natural connections by removing dams and other barriers that block fish and disrupt ecosystems.

 In 2014, toxic algae blooms that were fueled by excessive nutrients in western Lake Erie forced a brief shutdown of Toledo’s water system.
 In the wake of the crisis, researchers discovered that similar conditions threatened municipal water supplies in several other Great Lakes communities.

-Tracking progress to reduce nutrient pollution and reporting progress toward shared goals, such as the targeted 40 percent reduction in phosphorus loadings in western Lake Erie by 2025, will help decision makers proactively invest in mitigation programs across the basin.
+Tracking progress to reduce nutrient pollution and reporting progress toward shared goals, such as the targeted 40% reduction in phosphorus loadings in western Lake Erie by 2025, will help decision makers proactively invest in mitigation programs across the basin.